The Great Escape (film): Casting

 Steve McQueen, Charles Bronson and James Coburn had previously worked with director John Sturges on his 1960 motion picture, The Magnificent Seven.
 Steve McQueen has been credited with the most significant performance.
 Critic Leonard Maltin wrote that "the large, international cast is superb, but the standout is McQueen; it's easy to see why this cemented his status as a superstar".
 This film established his box-office clout.
 Hilts was based on at least three pilots, David M. Jones, John Dortch Lewis and Bill Ash.

 Richard Attenborough's Sqn Ldr Roger Bartlett RAF, "Big X", was based on Roger Bushell, the South African-born British POW who was the mastermind of the real Great Escape.
 This was the film that first brought Attenborough to common notice in the United States.
 During World War II, Attenborough served in the Royal Air Force.
 He volunteered to fly with the Film Unit, and after further training (where he sustained permanent ear damage), he qualified as a sergeant.
-He flew on several missions over Europe, filming from the rear gunner's position to record the outcome of Bomber Command sorties (Richard Harris originally having been announced for the role).
+He flew on several missions over Europe, filming from the rear gunner's position to record the outcome of Bomber Command sorties.
+Richard Harris had originally been announced for the role.

 James Donald played Group Captain Ramsey RAF, "the SBO" (Senior British Officer) in the camp.
 The role was based on Group Captain Herbert Massey, a World War I veteran who had volunteered in World War II.
 Massey walked with a limp, and in the movie Ramsey walks with a cane.
 Massey had suffered severe wounds to the same leg in both wars.
 There would be no escape for him, but as SBO he had to know what was going on.
 Group Captain Massey was a veteran escaper himself and had been in trouble with the Gestapo.
 His experience allowed him to offer sound advice to the X-Organisation.
 Another officer who is likely to have inspired the character of Ramsey was Wing Commander Harry Day.